 What steps do IMAlive volunteer applicants go through?

-You start your volunteer application by creating an IMAlive profile.
+You start your volunteer application by filling out your IMAlive profile.
 Click Register on top of this page to start a volunteer application.
 All volunteer applications go through a thorough internal review.
-The steps to become an IMAlive responder are:
+The steps to becoming an IMAlive responder are:

 – Create an Initial IMAlive Profile

-– Payment for the HEART course or creation of a fundraising profile* (or upfront payment for the course)
+– Create a fundraising profile* (or upfront payment for the course)

-– An interview with an IMAlive supervisor to help us learn more about you as a potential volunteer and to answer any questions you might have about the online volunteering process
+– Complete an interview with an IMAlive supervisor to help us learn more about you as a potential volunteer and to answer any questions you might have about the online volunteering process

-– Background check* ($20 for US citizens, $45 for Canadian citizens + a notary visit fee (this fee is not included into the $250 training fee.
+– Background check* ($20 for US citizens, $45 for Canadian citizens (this fee is not included in the $250 training fee.
 For other countries, please ask for a quote)

 – Training in the use of the IMAlive chat platform